-Investigation Report of CEMS Exceedances Date 1 - 31 March 2024 Time Continuous Monitoring throughout March 2024 Monitoring Location Continuous Environmental Monitoring Systems (CEMS) Parameter Various emission parameters of the Cogeneration Units (CHPs) and Ammonia Stripping Plant (ASP) Exceedance Description Continuous monitoring was carried out at the CAPCS, CHPs, and ASP throughout the reporting period using the CEMS.
-According to the EM&amp;A Manual, an exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3 and 2.5 of the EM&amp;A Manual (Version F) for the CAPCS, CHPs, and ASP respectively.
+Investigation Report of CEMS Exceedances Date 1 - 31 August 2024 Time Continuous Monitoring throughout August 2024 Monitoring Location Continuous Environmental Monitoring Systems (CEMS) Parameter Various emission parameters of the Centralised Air Pollution Control Unit (CAPCS), Cogeneration Units (CHPs), Ammonia Stripping Plant (ASP), and Standby Gas Flaring Unit Exceedance Description Continuous monitoring was carried out at the CAPCS, CHPs, and ASP throughout the reporting period using the CEMS.
+According to the EM&amp;A Manual, an exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3, 2.4, and 2.5 of the EM&amp;A Manual (Version F) for the CAPCS, CHPs, Standby Flare, and ASP respectively.
 The concentrations of the concerned air pollutants were monitored on-line by the CEMS.
-Exceedances of various emission parameters were recorded on the CEMS including: • NO x , SO 2 , and HCl from CHP1; • NO x and SO 2 from CHP2; • $NO_x$ and $SO_2$ from CHP3; and • NO x , SO 2 , NH 3 , and HCl from ASP.
-2. The Contractor has investigated the cause of the exceedances and identified that: • The exceedances of NO x , SO 2 , and HCl from the CHPs; and the exceedances of NO x , SO 2 , and NH 3 from ASP occurred due to system instability.
-Regarding the NOx exceedances from CHP1, the Contractor has identified that the Co-gen unit may have been burning lubrication oil, which caused many of the exceedances.
+Exceedances of various emission parameters were recorded on the CEMS including: Total Odour from CAPCS; • NO x and SO 2 from CHP1; • NO x from CHP2; • NO x , SO 2 , NH 3 , and HCl from the ASP; VOCs and HF from the Standby Gas Flaring Unit.
+The Contractor has investigated the cause of the exceedances and identified that: The exceedances of Total Odour from CAPCS remain under investigation by the Contractor and will be updated in the subsequent monthly EM&amp;A report. - The exceedances of $NO_x$ and $SO_2$ and from the CHPs; $NO_x,SO_2,NH_3,$ and HCl from the ASP occurred due to system instability. • The exceedances of VOCs and HF from the Standby Gas Flaring Unit occurred when emergency condition required the use of the flare.
+Regarding the NOx exceedances from CHP1, the Contractor has identified that the exceedances may be attributed to the frequent stopping/ starting of the system.
 Regarding the NOx exceedances from CHP2, the Contractor has identified that the exceedances may be attributed to the frequent stopping/ starting of the system.
-Regarding the NOx exceedances from CHP3, the Contractor has identified that the exceedances may be reduced by overhauling CHP3.
-Regarding the SO2 exceedances from the CHPs, a quality assurance level 2 test (QAL2) was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
+Regarding the SO2 exceedances from the CHPs, SO2 sampling and testing was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
 The lower values measured by the laboratory was attributed to methane gas interference.
-Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference.
-The MT and IEC have reviewed the proposal and have
+Based on this study, it was proposed to implement a interference.
+Based on this study, it was proposed to implement a

-Investigation Report of CEMS Exceedances no objections.
-This correction factor is planned to be implemented by April 2024. • The various exceedances from the ASP can be attributed to the frequent starting and stopping of the system which has been causing unstable process conditions during operation.
+Investigation Report of CEMS Exceedances correction factor in the CEMS to adjust for the methane gas interference.
+After review by MT and IEC, the correction factor was implemented on 17 May 2024. • The various exceedances from the ASP can be attributed to the frequent starting and stopping of the system which has been causing unstable process conditions during operation. • The exceedances at the Standby Gas Flaring Unit occurred due to unstable operation (low temperature).
 Action Taken / Action to be Taken The Contractor investigated the reason for the exceedances and arranged Remedial Works and Follow-up Actions (see below).
 Remedial Works and Follow-up Actions The Remedial Works and Follow-up Actions to be implemented by the Contractor to address the above exceedances (as well as updates on any exceedances from recent months) are detailed in the following table below.